vekasheni/Heart-Disease-Analysis-ML/README.md

 #**Importing the required libraries** like

-  Numpy, Pandas, Seaborn, Matplotlib, Decision Tree, Random forest, Logistic regression, Support Vector Machines.
+  Numpy as np, Pandas as pd, Seaborn as sns, Matplotlib as plt, Decision Tree, Random forest, Logistic regression, Support Vector Machines.

 #**About the dataset**